-Silicone has become one of the most versatile connecting materials and can be used across a huge range of applications.
+Silicone – especially two-component silicone – has become one of the most versatile connecting materials.
+And can be used across a huge range of applications.
 Although many users are only familiar with standard commercial “silicone sealants” in plumbing, the material has considerably more potential uses.
 Meanwhile, the ongoing development of silicones is opening new applications in the industry for future production methods.
-The development of new products and production methods means that users are constantly faced with new requirements in terms of silicone’s material properties.
+The development of new products and production methods means: Users are constantly faced with new requirements in terms of silicone’s material properties.

-However, extending its material properties also calls for development of the processing systems to keep pace with the new applications in production processes.
-This applies for both – one and two component materials.
+However, extending its material properties also calls for development of the processing systems.
+To keep pace with the new applications in production processes.
+This applies for both – one- and two-component materials.
 Because of these two technological drivers for chemical joins, this sector is currently experiencing rapid development.
 As a result of their versatile material properties, two-component silicone rubbers are being used increasingly frequently in industrial applications.
-These silicones are long-chain polysiloxanes – mainly in a pourable to plastic form – that are vulcanized to an elastic rubber by addition or condensation curing.
+These silicones are long-chain polysiloxanes – mainly in a pourable to plastic form.
+They are vulcanized to an elastic rubber by addition or condensation curing.
 Their key features include high temperature resistance, good diffusion density, high chemical resistance and adjustable thermal conductivity.
 They are primarily used in the automotive and electronics industries, but also increasingly in the pharmaceutical and orthopedics industry.

-One very interesting product development involves two-component silicones in which the material hardness (“Shore hardness”) in vulcanized form can be varied by regulating the mixing ratio.
+One very interesting product development involves two-component silicone in which the material hardness (“Shore hardness”) in vulcanized form can be varied in a certain small range by regulating the mixing ratio.
 Uses of these silicones include applications in medical technology.
-In the manufacture of prosthetics, orthopedic arch supports and pads, this type of silicone enables different hardness ranges to be established within a product.
+In the manufacture of prosthetics, orthopedic arch supports and pads, this type of silicone enables slightly different hardness ranges to be established within a product.

-To implement this control of the material hardness effectively in a manufacturing process, the dispensing system used must guarantee easy adjustment of the mixing ratio synchronized with the hardness profile during material application.
+The dispensing system used must guarantee easy adjustment of the mixing ratio synchronized with the hardness profile during material application.
+To implement this control of the material hardness effectively in a manufacturing process.

 Optimal implementation due to pumps with endless piston principle

-The best results – in terms of quality and cost – for using variable mixing ratios can be achieved with dispensing systems that provide high accuracy in the component quantities to be applied, without cost-intensive control mechanisms, combined with time and cost saving software based configuration.
-The endless piston principle used by ViscoTec has proved to be a very effective technology for flexible and precise adjustment of two-component mixing ratios within a dispensing cycle.
+In terms of quality and cost: The best results for using variable mixing ratios can be achieved with dispensing systems that provide high accuracy in the component quantities to be applied.
+Without cost-intensive control mechanisms, combined with time and cost saving software based configuration.
+The endless piston principle used by ViscoTec has proved to be a very effective technology.
+For flexible and precise adjustment of two-component mixing ratios within a dispensing cycle.

 This method is based on a volumetric dispensing principle that offers outstanding dispensing accuracy even with fluctuating material viscosity.
-The interaction between the rotor and the stator produces enclosed chambers with identical volumes that also do not change during the dispensing process.
-The special dispensing geometry of the dispensers guarantees the pulsation free flow that is essential for precise control of mixing ratios.
-The material is conveyed from the intake to the delivery side of the pump and follows a uniform and continuous moving flow in one direction.
+The interaction between the rotor and the stator produces enclosed chambers.
+With identical volumes that also do not change during the dispensing process.
+The special dispensing geometry of the dispensers guarantees the pulsation free flow.
+It is essential for precise control of mixing ratios.
+The material is conveyed from the intake to the delivery side of the pump.
+And follows a uniform and continuous moving flow in one direction.